Adult/Child: Cancellation

 Adult/Child was widely publicized as the Beach Boys' next release and planned for issue in September 1977.
 Dennis told a reporter, "[It is the] strangest album I've ever heard.
 [Brian]'s vocals are the best I've ever heard him.
 I'm elated with the new album, it's really gonna be a surprise.
 I don't know where it's coming from, but it's positive, again."
 Asked whether the album was a "contract pay-off", Carl replied, "Naah, Brian's writing great songs, more grandiose than Love You with more players."

 Badman speculated that the album might have been shelved because the group wanted to save the material for a later album or because it was vetoed by Warner–Reprise or Wilson's bandmates.
 Brian's 2016 memoir says his bandmates and Warner did not feel confident about the album.
 But according to Dave Berson, an executive at Warner, the band's record contract did not include a proviso that Warner could reject albums.

+The Beach Boys performing in 1978, months after the album had been shelved.

 Biographer Peter Ames Carlin, who is more certain in his explanation for the album's non-release, says that, after the commercial failure of Love You, Wilson's bandmates—particularly Mike Love and Al Jardine—"told Brian that his new songs were too weird, too out there, to appeal to the mass market [...]
 From now on they would record and release music that fans wanted to hear—and because they were the ones up in the front lines onstage every night, they would be the ones to judge what would appeal."

 Availability

-Some of the unreleased songs on Adult/Child later were released on subsequent Beach Boys albums and compilations.
+Some tracks were released on subsequent Beach Boys albums and compilations.